DeepWok/pynqcaht/lab2/lab2.md

 ## 2.3 Audio Processing (Hardware)

-## 2.4 Challenges: Improving on the current design
+## 2.4 Extensions: Improving on the current design

-The challenge part here is open-ended - I don't want to restrict those who want to explore different parts of this lab.
+The extension part here is open-ended - I don't want to restrict those who want to explore different parts of this lab.

 Some recommended extensions include:
 1. Write your own decimation filter: In these labs, we took advantage of the CIC compiler IP created by Xilinx.
 Why not write one yourself?
 Start by understanding decimation and the CIC structure - you can refer to the sources in sections 2.2 and 2.3.